havidza/tourism-hotel/README.md

-# tourism-hotel
+# Tourism and Hotel
 This is my first simple website about tourism and hotel.
-Include admin panel.
 Already equipped with the admin panel in it.
-Enjoy
+Enjoy :D

+# Dibuat Menggunakan
+* HTML
+* CSS
+* Javascript
+* jQuery
+* PHP & MySQL